Caterpillar C15 Diesel Engine Spotlight

 Common Caterpillar C15 Failures

 Now, remember those relief slots mentioned above?
 While a great idea, it has been noticed by multiple shop techs that head gaskets tend to fail a little more often since those slots were introduced.
-That being said, if you keep an eye on it and buy quality gaskets it shouldnt be much of an issue.
+That being said, if you keep an eye on it and buy quality gaskets, it shouldn't be too much of an issue.

 Another big problem Caterpillar had with the C15s was the Bridge engines.
 Bridge engines are C15s made in 2002 and 2003 with an MBN serial number prefix.
 They were meant to bridge the gap between the pre-emissions 6NZ and the emissionized ACERT engines.
 They are widely known to perform poorly, even earning them the joking expansion of Much Bad News for MBN.
 The stock engines do not pull well, the exhaust temperatures run high, and they have terrible fuel consumption.
 Many people with the engines have either replaced them or updated the ECM to codes for a different engine.